Using the Formulary

 The prescriber should always ensure they have the expertise required prior to undertaking prescribing.
 In its guidelines on responsibility for prescribing between hospitals and general practitioners, the Department of Health has advised that legal responsibility for prescribing lies with the doctor who signs the prescription.

-If you wish to make a formulary application to the Sussex Health and Care Partnership Area Prescribing Committee, please contact the SHCP APC secretariat for further information: sxicb.sussexapc@nhs.net
+If you wish to make a formulary application to the Sussex Area Prescribing Committee, please contact the SHCP APC secretariat for further information: sxicb.sussexapc@nhs.net

 Green: items requiring non-specialist items